Adityagarg-github/Calee/README.md

 6)  If using a connected phone, select the connected device from the device list.

+7)  Add the 'google-services.json' file downloaded from firebase in android/app directory.

-7)  Run the command 'flutter pub get' to download all the project dependencies.
+8)  Run the command 'flutter pub get' to download all the project dependencies.

-8)  Run App Using command 'flutter run'.
+9)  Run App Using command 'flutter run'.

 **User Guide\...**